Wisconsin judge upholds mask order for enclosed spaces

 Assistant Attorney General Colin Hector argued for the state that the three orders were designed to address the growing pandemic.

-St. Croix County Circuit Judge R. Michael Waterman wore a mask during that hearing, which was conducted via video conference.

-Wisconsin is among the worst COVID-19 hot spots in the country, ranking third nationwide in new cases per capita over the past two weeks.
+Wisconsin is among the worst COVID-19 hot spots in the country, topping more than 150,000 positive cases on Sunday.
 Medical experts have attributed Wisconsin’s spike to colleges and K-12 schools reopening and general fatigue with precautions such as wearing masks and socially distancing.

 The rising tide has some hospitals nearing capacity, especially in northeast and central Wisconsin, and the governor’s office has announced the activation of a field hospital at the state fairgrounds to accommodate the increase in patients.